IanAguiar-ai/rpg_from_scratch/README.md

     - Collision with static objects;
     - Life and cooldown of attacks;
     - Distance-based selective rendering;
-    - Collisions between projectiles and entities.
+    - Collisions between projectiles and entities;
+    - Enemies.

 # Projects